Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Analysis

-\textbf{Discussion:} Theorem \ref{convergence_fed_slora_condense} establishes an upper bound on the convergence of the proposed FSLoRA algorithm.
-The parameters \(\bar{L}\) and \(\widetilde{L}\) provide insight into how the sketching operation influences the convergence rate.
-Increasing \(k_i\) would lead to a faster convergence for FSLoRA.
-However, this comes at the cost of increased communication and computational overhead for client $i$, indicating a trade-off in the selection of the sketching ratios.
-Additionally, the upper bound vanishes as $T \rightarrow \infty$.
-Moreover, the rate at which the bound diminishes is dominated by the first term, which recovers the convergence behavior of FedAvg \citep{yu2019parallel,khaled2020tighter,karimireddy2020scaffold} as the sketching ratio $k_i/r \to 1$(i.e., $\bar{L} = L$).
-This highlights the tightness of our analysis and shows that FSLoRA retains the convergence guarantees of vanilla Federated LoRA in the limit.
+\textbf{Discussion:} Theorem \ref{convergence_fed_slora_condense} establishes an upper bound on the convergence rate of the proposed FSLoRA algorithm.
+The parameters \(\bar{L}\) and \(\widetilde{L}\) provide insight into how client resource heterogeneity influences the convergence.
+When clients possess sufficient computational resources, they can adopt larger ranks for their local LoRA modules (i.e., larger $k_i$), which leads to faster convergence of FSLoRA (i.e., smaller $\bar{L}$ and $\tilde{L}$).
+This effect is also empirically validated in Section~\ref{sec:experiment}.
+Moreover, the derived upper bound vanishes as $T \rightarrow \infty$ for any $k_i>0$, implying that FSLoRA converges to a stationary point under general sketching ratios.
+This highlights the robustness of FSLoRA to heterogeneous client resource constraints.
+In particular, as the sketching ratio $k_i/r \to 1$(i.e., $\bar{L} = L$), the decay rate of the dominating term (i.e., the first term on the right-hand-side of \eqref{equa_in_thereom}) recovers the convergence rate of FedAvg~\citep{yu2019parallel,karimireddy2020scaffold}.
+This demonstrates the tightness of our analysis and shows that FSLoRA retains the convergence guarantees of vanilla Federated LoRA in the limiting case.

+\begin{remark}[Analysis Extension to Importance-Based Sketching] To this end, we provide a theoretically grounded framework for heterogeneous LoRA fine-tuning.
+Although our algorithm and analysis are based on Random-$k$ sketching, the framework naturally extends to importance-based sketching when a reliable importance metric is available.
+We investigate this extension in Appendix~\ref{appen:extention_importance}. \end{remark}